shawnngtq/algorithms/README.md

 ## Algorithms-test

-My solutions to some of the interview questions
+My solutions to some of the algorithms questions